Taser: Function

-A Taser device fires two small dart-like electrodes, which stay connected to the main unit by thin insulated copper wire as they are propelled by small compressed nitrogen charges.
+A Taser device fires multiple small dart-like electrodes, which stay connected to the main unit by thin insulated copper wire as they are propelled by small compressed nitrogen charges.
 The cartridge contains a pair of electrodes and propellant for a single shot and is replaced after each use.
 Once fired the probes travel at 180 ft per second, spread 12 in apart for every 7 ft they travel, and must land at least 4 in apart from each other to complete the circuit and channel an electric pulse into the target's body.
 They deliver a modulated electric current designed to disrupt voluntary control of muscles, causing "neuromuscular incapacitation".
 The effects of a Taser device may only be localized pain or strong involuntary long muscle contractions, based on the mode of use, connectivity and location of the darts on the body.
 The Taser device is marketed as "less-lethal", since the possibility of serious injury or death exists whenever the weapon is deployed.

 There are a number of cartridges designated by range, with the maximum at 35 ft.
 Cartridges available to non-law enforcement consumers are limited to 15 ft.
 Practically speaking, police officers must generally be within 15 to 25 ft to use a Taser, though the X26's probes can travel as far as 35 feet.

 The electrodes are pointed to penetrate clothing and barbed to prevent removal once in place.
 The original Taser device probes unspool the wire from the cartridge, causing a yaw effect before the dart stabilizes, which made it difficult to penetrate thick clothing.
 Newer versions (X26, C2) use a "shaped pulse" that increases effectiveness in the presence of barriers.